Estate Planning Basics for Business Owners

 Estate Planning Checklist

-To help you get started with your estate planning, follow this simple checklist:
+To help you get started with your estate planning, follow this simple estate planning checklist:

 • Inventory your assets: Make a list of your assets, including real estate, investments, business interests, insurance policies, and personal property.